From podcasts to Clubhouse, audio is filling more of our time. For some families, that’s a problem.

 “This is not about setting rules for ourselves,” Brewer said.
 “Those are all arbitrary things.
 We can say, ‘Oh, it’s better to not be on a screen for X hours.’
 When we look at this from a rule-based perspective, it’s only a matter of time before we break those rules and feel guilty.”

 For a while, Mary was glad her husband found a way to blow off steam and have a social life again.
-The strict pandemic lockdowns in the San Francisco Bay area, where they live and are able to do their tech jobs from home, had made them each other’s primary company for months.
+The strict pandemic shutdowns in the San Francisco Bay area, where they live and are able to do their tech jobs from home, had made them each other’s primary company for months.
 Then last year, her husband — a habitual early adopter — started signing on to Clubhouse in the evenings and on weekends, listening in on and eventually hosting rooms.

 “It’s when it got excessive I had to step in.
 I couldn’t tell if he was talking to me or Clubhouse,” said Mary, who is being identified by only her first name because of her concern for her husband’s privacy.